QuantumRange/QuantumRange/README.md

 ```

 I use [IntelliJ IDEA](https://www.jetbrains.com/de-de/idea/) to work with [Java](https://www.java.com/de/).
 For C++ projects I use [CLion](https://www.jetbrains.com/de-de/clion/) with [MinGW](http://mingw-w64.org).
 You can contact me on Discord: @quantumrange **(QuantumRange#0354)**.

+*Unfortunately, I had to make my other projects private because of a privacy leak in them.
+Only my newer projects are now public.*